SPEED CONTROLLERS>

 The sliding resister controls the PWM oscillator, & the micro switches control the relays and FET groups.

-This is one option for a FET layout.
+This is one option for a FET layout.>

-The basic idea of this speed controller is that
+The basic idea of this speed controller is that the PWM pulses will be off when the direction of the motors is to be changed.

-This means that there will be no current flowing
+This means that there will be no current flowing through the relays when they operate or release, hence no burning out of the contact faces.